Forex Technical Analysis & Forecast: EUR/USD, GBP/USD, USD/CHF, USD/JPY, AUD/USD, USD/RUB, Gold, Brent

 EURUSD, “Euro vs US Dollar”

-The EUR/USD pair is still forming the third descending wave towards 1.0642.
-Possibly, today the price may form the first structure of this wave with the target at 1.0684.
-After that, the instrument may grow to reach 1.0720 and then fall to reach the local target at 1.0642.
+The EUR/USD pair is rebounding from 1.0705.
+Possibly, today the price may reach the predicted target at 1.0642 or even extend this structure towards 1.0615.
+After that, the instrument may grow to reach 1.0705.

 GBPUSD, “Great Britain Pound vs US Dollar”